hegdepavankumar/how-to-write-a-good-readme-file/README.md

 Go the extra mile and write tests for your application.
 Then provide code examples and how to run them.

-This will help show that you are certain and confident that your project will work without any challenges, which will give other people confidence in it, too
+This will help show that you are confident that your project will work without any challenges, which will give other people confidence in it, too

 ## Extra points.
 Here are a few extra points to note when you're writing your README: